lucaarmanni/multi-label-energy-reviews/README.md

 ## 🎯 Objective

-Automatically assign one or more thematic labels (e.g. *Tariffe*, *Servizio clienti*, *Trasparenza*) to customer reviews of energy providers, enabling large-scale feedback analysis and quantitative insights into customer experience.
+Automatically assign one or more thematic labels to customer reviews of energy providers, enabling large-scale feedback analysis and quantitative insights into customer experience.

 ---